codergirl01/weather-cli/README.md

 ```
 **3. Run javascript file**

-This package takes in a city, village, or municipalityin as an argument.
+This package takes in a city, village, or municipality as an argument.

 *Example*
 ```